anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 - Understanding the system and integrations with surround systems
 - Understanding the problem, the requirements & existing work in the space
 - Understanding relationships between components, intended use-cases and control flows
-- Understanding implementation details, including tradeoffs and what MVP looks like
+- Understanding implementation details, including tradeoffs and what a MVP looks like
 - Understanding how to exercise, observe and interact with the implementation

 I'll understand each area in a different amount of detail at different times.
-I'm thinking of it as learning "in loops" because I find that ai tooling lets me quickly switch between breadth and depth in various aspects in an iterative way.
+I'm thinking of it as learning "in loops" because I find that ai tooling lets me quickly switch between breadth and depth in an iterative way.
 I find that I "understand" the problem and the solution in increasing depth and detail several times before I build it, and that leads to a much better output.

 One of the glittering things about ai tooling is that it's faster than building systems by hand.
 I maintain that even with these added layers of learning before implementing, it's still faster than what I could do before while giving me a richer understanding and a better result.